 If you have visited here before, you know that I love chestnuts.

-Over the years, I have tweaked a recipe I originally found in a cookbook called Holiday Favorites by Williams-Sonoma.
+Over the years, I have tweaked a recipe I initially found in a cookbook called Holiday Favorites by Williams-Sonoma.

-The sweetness of the fennel and the chestnuts compliment the sausage perfectly in this Italian stuffing recipe.
+The sweetness of the fennel and the chestnuts complement the sausage perfectly in this Italian stuffing recipe.

-That poor turkey doesn’t stand a chance with this delicious savory stuffing!
+That poor Thanksgiving turkey doesn’t stand a chance with this delicious savory stuffing!

 Hoping you all have a wonderful Thanksgiving Day with family and friends.